GDPR in DACH: How to Sell in the German-speaking Market

 Imagine a user signs up to receive something from you and agrees to be contacted via email; they’ll first get an email asking them to confirm that’s what they really want.
 You can only proceed with your email outreach once they’ve consented for a second time.

 This regulation affects things like newsletters and email campaigns that showcase new offerings.
 Please note that a double opt-in is only relevant in Germany and Switzerland.
-Austria only needs a single opt-in.
+Austria only needs a single opt-in but a double opt-in is recommended.

 Step 1 of a double opt-in: